Megan wrote asking for help with a rhyme about a cat that’s in English and French. Here’s her letter…

 The French part might be something like this…

 Petit chat noir, petit chat noir, regarde mon beau bébé (or regarde-le, mon beau bebé).

 ? chat, ? chat, ne touche pas mon bébé.

 Maybe "kitty noo" means "quitte-nous, chat" (leave us, cat).

 If anyone can help with this rhyme, please comment below or email me.

 This article was posted on Tuesday, February 9th, 2016 at 4:46 pm and is filed under Countries & Cultures, England, English, France, French, Languages, Nursery Rhymes, Questions, Rhymes about Cats, Rhymes by Theme, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.